top of page

 See All

-FEMSPEC, an interdisciplinary peer-reviewed journal dedicated to challenging gender through speculative means in any genre, seeks volunteers to fill the following role: BOOK REVIEW EDITOR *Duties In
+FEMSPEC, an interdisciplinary peer-reviewed journal dedicated to challenging gender through speculative means in any genre, seeks volunteers to fill the following role: WEBSITE EDITOR Duties inclu

 Really enjoyed this Black Mirror Season 7 review!
 The insights into the episodes were thoughtful and engaging.
 As someone curious about the creators behind the scenes, I also ended up wondering about things like cy kass net worth, which shows how much interest there is in both the art and the artists.